Malaysia probes claim China offered to bail out 1MDB

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KUALA LUMPUR: Malaysia said on Tuesday it was investigating claims China offered to help bail out scandal-hit state fund 1MDB and get foreign probes into the controversy dropped in return for securing infrastructure deals.
+Kuala Lumpur: Malaysia said Tuesday it was investigating claims China offered to help bail out scandal-hit state fund 1MDB and get foreign probes into the controversy dropped in return for securing infrastructure deals.

 Huge sums were purportedly looted from the Malaysian government fund in an audacious fraud, which allegedly involved former prime minister Najib Razak and contributed to his shock poll defeat in May.